oceanprotocol-archive/predict-eth/examples/end-to-end-via-raw-ocean-data-and-linear-models.md

 ## 0. Introduction

-This example predicts future ETH price, using simple input data (just historical ETH price) and simple model (linear dynamical model)
+This example predicts future ETH price, using simple input data (just historical ETH price) and a simple model (linear dynamical model).

-The raw data is: 'Open', 'High', 'Low', 'Close' and 'Volume' values, at 1 hour intervals.
 Predictions are 1h, 2h, ..., 12h into the future.

 ## 1. Setup